 At the end of any fiscal year, the State may, pursuant to the General Resolution, transfer cash and investments on deposit in the Reserve Fund that are in excess of the aggregate DSRR to the Principal and Interest Accounts.
-No such transfer occurred for the year ended June 30, 2013.
-On August 26, 2013, as instructed by the State, the Trustee transferred the excess aggregate DSRR as of July 2, 2013, in the amount of \$1,147,924, to the Principal and Interest Account for Transportation Revenue Bonds, 1998 Series A.
+While not done previously, on August 26, 2013, as instructed by the State, the Trustee transferred the excess aggregate DSRR as of July 2, 2013, in the amount of \$1,147,924, to the Principal and Interest Account for Transportation Revenue Bonds, 1998 Series A. On October 1, 2014, following the State's instructions, the Trustee transferred the balance of the Reserve Fund, \$9,103,617, to the Principal and Interest Account for Transportation Revenue Bonds, 2005 Series A.